Hashomer Hatzair: Growth and the Holocaust

 By 1939, Hashomer Hatzair had 70,000 members worldwide.
 The movement's membership base was in Eastern Europe.
 With the advent of World War II and the Holocaust, members of Hashomer Hatzair focused their attention on resistance against the Nazis.
-Mordechai Anielewicz, the leader of Hashomer Hatzair's Warsaw branch, became head of the Jewish Combat Organization and one of the leaders of the Warsaw Ghetto Uprising.
+Mordechai Anielewicz, the leader of Hashomer Hatzair's Warsaw (JCO) branch, became head of the Jewish Combat Organization and one of the leaders of the Warsaw Ghetto Uprising.
+Due to ideological differences JCO declined to fight together with the Betar fighting group.
 Other members of the movement were involved in Jewish resistance and rescue in Hungary, Lithuania and Slovakia.
 The leaders of Hashomer Hatzair in Romania were arrested and executed for antifascist activities.
 A personal account of the Holocaust, In the Mouth of the Wolf details the escape of Hashomer Hatzair member Rose Zar (née Ruszka Guterman) from the Piotrków Ghetto and hiding in plain sight, by working for the Wehrmacht and the SS.